AnyaAven/jobly/tickets.md

 8: Why do some JSON schemas have `"required": []` (empty required array)

+9: Should ensureAdmin also check if a user is logged in?
+    ANSWER: yes, it's a valid choice.
+Reduces the amount of middleware needed to validate an admin user, and avoids issues of middleware function order.

 # SKILLs
 1: you can change the color of your logs